LEESANGTAK/takTools/bat/virtualDriveSetup/README.md

 Run the file `remove_virtualDrive.bat`.

 # License
-These files are made first by `Junghoon Kang`.
+These files are made first by **Junghoon Kang**.
 All rights reserved by him.
-I(`Sangtak Lee`) modified the files to simplify usage.
+I modified the files to simplify usage.
 You can contact to me by [ta-note.com](https://ta-note.com).